awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-xray-group.md

 ### Create group<a name="aws-resource-xray-group--examples--Create_group"></a>

-This example creates a new group called MyGroup
+This example creates a new group called MyGroup\.

 #### JSON<a name="aws-resource-xray-group--examples--Create_group--json"></a>

 ```
 {
    "AWSTemplateFormatVersion": "2010-09-09",
-   "Description": "XRay stack",
    "Resources": {
-      "TestGrpResource": {
+      "MyGroupResource": {
          "Type": "AWS::XRay::Group",
          "Properties": {
             "GroupName": "MyGroup",